 Kathy has been providing therapy to adults and families at Family Service since 1988, working extensively with those recovering from acute mental illness.
 She has been a Licensed Clinical Professional Counselor (LCPC) for 23 years, receiving her BA from North Central College in Sociology and Anthropology, and her Masters in Human Service from Concordia University.
 Her approach is tailored to individual needs and is based on fostering positive change through the therapeutic partnership and in collaboration with existing supports.
 She has facilitated groups in substance abuse, depression, and the nature of mental illness, and is an experienced advocate for those who need assistance through state and federal programs.
 She is dedicated to helping her clients overcome barriers which have prevented a sense of well-being, growth and adaption to the challenges they face.

-Roxanna is a bilingual, bicultural therapist who believes in the power of a therapeutic relationship to help overcome many obstacles in a non-judgmental, nurturing, and safe environment for adults, children, & teens.
+Roxanna is a bilingual, bicultural therapist who believes in the power of a therapeutic relationship to help overcome many obstacles in a non-judgmental, nurturing, and safe environment for children, teens, & adults.
 Her goal is to help clients see their situation from a different lens in order to transform from within.
 She believes that therapy is about helping clients make smooth life transitions.
 Roxanna's work includes the following issues: family conflict, parenting, peer/relationship issues, trauma, sexual abuse, grief and loss, anger management, depression, anxiety, and stress.

 Marisol Osuch, LCPC - Clinical Integration Coordinator and Clinical Supervisor (Bilingual)